 Today's talk - assuming that you would enjoy some nice simulations

 - 1. A quick heads up on fast geometric methods. - 2.
 Efficient discrete optimal transport solvers. - 3.
-New applications for systems of incompressible particles.
+Applications to systems of incompressible particles. - 4.
+Applications to the synthesis of biological microstructures.

 How to code a N-body simulation?